 “Thank…you!
 This one’s my favourite - it would’ve been dreadful to lose it.”
 She said in between breaths with a lovely smile.

 “Y-yeah, it’s cute.”

 Clay mumbled.
 When her smile faltered, he realized he had to give the hat back.
 When he did, their fingers touched momentarily.
 An unexpected shock traveled through his arm and he withdrew from her quickly.
-Her pink lips formed a small ‘o’ in wonder.
-She recovered and merely grinned at him before turning to the others and her friend.
+Her pink lips formed a small ‘o’ in curiosity.
+She recovered quickly and merely grinned at him before turning to the others and her friend.

 “Shall we go, Anna?”
 She asked.

 “Yea, definitely!
-Later, everyone and thanks again!”
+Later everyone and thanks again!”
 Anna said, waving as she stepped away from them.